dvens/frontend-typescript-boilerplate/README.md

 (See [commands](docs/Commands.md) for the full list)

 # Next Steps
-- Fix typings for the tools
+- Fix devscript production process.env
-- Create CLI to generate the setup + add correct types
+- Fix webpack-dev-middleware
-- Create NPM Packages out of the tools folder
+- Check atomify/jsx render by flattening children.
 - Remove @tools from tsconfig and replace it with @frontend-tools

 After seperate tooling for the setup